rei/rei-cedar-docs/docs/components/breadcrumb/README.md

         "caption": "color breadcrumbs blue."
       }
     ],
-  "name": "CdrBreadcrumb",
   "versions": [
     {
+      "components": [
+        {
+          "name": "CdrBreadcrumb",
           "api": {
             "props": [
               {
                 "name": "items",
                 "type": "array",
                 "default": "N/A",
                 "description": "An array of breadcrumb objects that each contain a \"url\" and \"name\" property" },
               {
                 "name": "truncationEnabled",
                 "type": "boolean",
                 "default": "true",
                 "description": "Controls the ability to truncate.
-If a user sets this to false, truncation will no longer occur" },
+If a user sets this to false, truncation will no longer occur"
+              },
               {
                 "name": "truncationThreshold",
                 "type": "number",
                 "default": 0.80,
                 "description": "This property respresents the ratio between breadcrumb width vs container width that truncation will occur"
               },
               {
                 "name": "truncationXSThreshold",
                 "type": "number",
                 "default": 1,
                 "description": "This property respresents the ratio between breadcrumb width vs container width that truncation will occur on the XS breakpoint"
               }
             ],
             "installation": [
               {
                 "name": "@rei/cdr-breadcrumb",
                 "type": "Node module package",
                 "description": "Import the component into your project" },
               {
                 "name": "cdr-breadcrumb.css",
                 "type": "css",
                 "description": "Component specific styles"
               }
             ]
-      },
+          }
+        }
+      ],
       "version": "1.0.0"
     }
   ]